hadley/recipes/recipes/desserts/fast-easy-fruity-pudding.md

 Place in the microwave and cook for seven minutes on high.

 Pour sherry or brandy over to taste if desired.
 Serve hot with vanilla icecream, yogurt or custard.

+Comments: Very good if you like the flavour of traditional Christmas pudding, but not the heavy fruity texture.

+Can be made and consumed within half an hour!